 Both the region of Judah and Jerusalem will be swarming with their enemies.
 If the people living around Jerusalem don’t forsake everything and immediately run for the hills then they will be captured and killed or taken as a slave to do hard labor in foreign countries (Zechariah 14:2).

 Zechariah 12:2 Behold, I will make Jerusalem a cup of trembling unto all the people round about, when they shall be in the siege both against Judah and against Jerusalem.

 In the city of Jerusalem half of its residents will be taken as slaves.
 Anyone trying to escape will be caught and killed (Isa 30:16).
 A few Jews will remain inside of the city to suffer horribly.

 Zechariah 14:2 For I will gather all nations against Jerusalem to battle; and the city shall be taken, and the houses rifled, and the women ravished; and half of the city shall go forth into captivity, and the residue of the people shall not be cut off from the city.

 When the Antichrist defiles the temple in Jerusalem it will be the sign that Judea should flee!
 When Judea’s day of trouble comes, they will not have a minute to spare.
 Their enemies will be hunting them door to door in their homes!

-One thought on “Forsake your house and just run!”
+3 thoughts on “Forsake your stuff and just run!”